SemanticMediaWiki/SemanticCite/README.md

 A reference list is automatically added to the content as soon as a `Citation reference` annotation is added to a page.
-The magic word `__NOREFERENCELIST__` can be used to suppress a reference list from showing on an individual page while `#referencelist` can be used to position the list differently.
+The magic word `__NOREFERENCELIST__` can be used to suppress a reference list from showing on an individual page, while `#referencelist` can be used to position the list differently.

 More information about in-text citations and references can be found [here][docs-intext] together with a description about the usage of the [`#referencelist`][docs-referencelist] parser function.